-Judgments made by management in the application of IFRS that have significant effect on the financial statements and major sources of estimation uncertainty are discussed in Note 36.
+Judgements made by management in the application of IFRS that have significant effect on the consolidated financial statements and major sources of estimation uncertainty are discussed in Note 37.

 (b) Basis of consolidation

 The consolidated financial statements comprise the Company and its subsidiaries and the Group's interests in associates.